United Opposition of Serbia

 It was formed in August 2020 as the direct successor of Alliance for Serbia (SzS).
-The coalition included 11 parties and movements in total, including Đorđe Vukadinović as an independent individual.
-UOPS operated as a "confederation of political parties" and was the subject of inter-coalition conflicts that took place during its existence.
+The coalition included 11 parties and movements, including Đorđe Vukadinović as an independent individual.
+UOPS operated as a "confederation of political parties" and was the subject of inter-coalition conflicts.
 It positioned itself as a coalition that opposed Aleksandar Vučić and sought to form a "democratic society" and free and fair elections, while it also supported the accession of Serbia to the European Union.

 The dissolution of UOPS was triggered in December 2020, after the Party of Freedom and Justice (SSP) and Democratic Party (DS) sought to form a joint platform for the inter-party dialogues on electoral conditions with the Movement of Free Citizens (PSG).
 The People's Party (Narodna) opposed this move since PSG had participated in the 2020 parliamentary election, which was boycotted by members of UOPS.
 The coalition was dissolved by January 2021, after which SSP and NS had formed two separate blocs.
 The parties later formed the United for the Victory of Serbia (UZPS) coalition in November 2021, which took part in the 2022 general election.

 History

 Background and formation

-The Alliance for Serbia (SzS) was formed shortly before the beginning of 2018 protests, with Dragan Đilas as its initiator.
-It played a significant role in Serbian politics during its existence, since it was consisted of major opposition political parties.
+The Alliance for Serbia (SzS) was formed shortly before the beginning of the 2018 protests, with Dragan Đilas as its initiator.
+It played a significant role in Serbian politics during its existence, since it consisted of major opposition political parties.
 SzS boycotted the 2020 parliamentary election.
 Shortly after the election, speculations rose about its potential dissolution, which was confirmed to be true by its members in August 2020.
 The Party of Freedom and Justice (SSP), People's Party (Narodna), and the Democratic Party (DS) stated that they would remain in the coalition, while Dveri opted to leave, but continue the cooperation on a "technical level".

 The United Opposition of Serbia (UOPS) was officially formed on 10 August 2020.
 The agreement was signed by 11 political organisations in total, including Đorđe Vukadinović, an independent politician.
 During the press conference, Janko Veselinović stated the coalition would not cooperate with parties that took part in the 2020 parliamentary election and that cooperated with Aleksandar Vučić.
 The Do not let Belgrade drown (NDB) movement and Social Democratic Party (SDS) declined to join the coalition.
 The representatives also stated that they would nominate a joint presidential candidate for the 2022 election.
 Deutsche Welle stated that the inter-coalition conflicts from the SzS continued to take place in UOPS.
 The coalition was also described as a "confederation of political parties", rather than a "federation".
 Narodna stated that political parties inside the coalition would be able to act "independently".